How German Are the British Royals? | LatestLY

 George IV, a low point for the royal family's reputation

-His extravagant lifestyle did not endear him to his subjects.
-The obese monarch was not mourned much when he died.
-His eccentricity had managed to severely damage the reputation of the royal house.
+George IV's extravagant lifestyle did not endear him to his subjects, and the obese monarch was not mourned much when he died.
+His eccentricity managed to severely damage the reputation of the royal house.
 He left behind no particular political legacy, but a cultural one: Buckingham House was expanded into a palace and a building was erected in the seaside resort of Brighton that is still unique in Europe in terms of opulence — the Royal Pavilion.

 Queen Victoria and Prince Albert